- 15.The Ruins (Negros Occidental)

 People visit the Kansalakan Enchanted River for its incredible beauty and serene atmosphere.
 The main thing to do here is to bathe in its fresh and clean water.
 The river is decorated with small streams and circular rock formations that serve as small natural pools.
 The most prominent natural water hole is fondly called “ The Eye” by locals.

-Parts of the Kansalakan Enchanted River are so deep that you could not see the bottom.
+Parts of the Kansalakan Enchanted River are so deep that you cannot see the bottom.
 This is why the river has become a popular cliff diving site among locals and visitors.
 The deepest sections of the river are also calm so you can have a relaxing swim without thinking about the usual strong river current.

 You can find Kansalakan in between Banwague and Balogo, which are villages in the highland area of Guihulngan City.
 Once you reach Guihulngan, this river is quite accessible as it is right beside the road.
 Guihulngan City is less than 145 kilometers away from other notable Dumaguete tourist spots.